linaro-its/documentation-solutions-hub/docs/source/glossary/index.rst

 SUBSCRIPTION PLAN
 -----------------

 Typically shortened to just **plan**, this defines the seats available for assignment.
-A plan may place a limit on how many seats can be assigned.
+A plan may place a limit on how many seats can be assigned within a subscription.

 USER
 ----

-A user is an individual that has an account on the Solutions Hub.
+A *user* is an individual that has an account on the Solutions Hub.
 They can be an individual user, or an organisational user.
+An organisational user can be managed by an organisation administrator.